aaxyat/hugo-devblog/wiki.md

 [params]
   description = "A modern blog for developers, sharing insights and experiences in the world of technology."
 ```

+> Note: Hugo now uses `hugo.toml` as the default configuration filename, though `config.toml` is still supported for backward compatibility.

 ## Social Media Links